mebusy/notes/dev_notes/AlgorithmII_MST.md

  - since we are working with vertex indexed array and graphs, the priority queue implementation might do the same.
     - we'll just associate an index, kind of pass the idea onto the PQ, to make it allow it to implement these operations.

+ - Associate an index between 0 and N - 1 with each key in a priority queue.
+    - Client can insert and delete-the-minimum.
+    - Client can change the key by specifying the index.

  - It's important to realize that it's possible to implement this decreased key operation in logarithmic time without ever having to search through everything,  using the idea of indexing.